RasmusML/paper-bot/README.md

 ```

 ## Setup
-Add client tokens to `.env` in project root and run the bot script of the desired client in `scripts/`.
+Add client tokens to `.env` in project root and run the desired clients bot script located in `scripts/`.